 If it’s warm out, you’ll want to wear the thinnest, lightest weight gloves you can find to help protect your hands and wrists from insect bites.
-I like wearing Spectrum Sun gloves, from Outdoor Research or Buff Solar Gloves because they’re cool and preserve my dexterity.
+I like wearing Protector Sun gloves, from Outdoor Research or Buff Solar Gloves because they’re cool and preserve my dexterity.
 They’re also good for water sports like canoeing or fishing.
 Bugs won’t bite your fingertips, especially if you dab a small amount of bug dope on them for extra protection.

 Wearing gaiters helps protect your legs from ticks, so they can’t get into your shoes or socks and crawl up your legs.
 You’ll want to get gaiters that cover your socks and that you can tuck the bottom of your pants legs into.
 Most of the short ankle gaiters designed for trail running aren’t sufficient for this because they aren’t tall enough to seal off the bottom of your pant legs.